 National Geographic Kids Ultimate U.S. Road Trip Atlas: Maps, Games, Activities, and More for Hours of Backseat Fun

-If you’re gearing for a long drive with your family, National Geographic’s Kids Ultimate U.S. Road Trip Atlas is not only a boredom buster but an educational tool as well.
+If you’re gearing up for a long drive with your family, National Geographic’s Kids Ultimate U.S. Road Trip Atlas is a boredom buster and an educational tool.

 This book includes easy-to-read road maps of each state and a comprehensive map of the United States (most states get a 2-page spread with snippets about cool things to do and popular roadside attractions).